-The Energy Intelligence Upstream Carbon Intensity Tracker evaluates the carbon intensity (CI) associated with the upstream production process of around 100 global crude grades covered in our World Crude Oil Data (WCOD) service.
+The Energy Intelligence Upstream Carbon and Greenhouse Gas Intensity Tracker evaluates the carbon intensity (CI) and Greenhouse Gas (GHG) with the upstream production process of around 100 global crude grades covered in our World Crude Oil Data (WCOD) service.
 It is a powerful comparative and analytical tool that builds on available data from several sources but also adds up-to-date analysis of factors contributing or minimizing emissions.

 Definition: CI measures kilograms of carbon dioxide equivalent released per barrel of oil produced.
 It encompasses both carbon and other greenhouse gases (GHGs).

 The Energy Intelligence Carbon Intensity Tracker provides a write-up and data in both the crude and country profiles in WCOD:

 At the country level: